1391819/MA-seek/README.md

 - sometimes the agents are given a reward (i.e., seeker within hider radar), even if there is a wall between them, as long as they are right next to the wall.
 This, unfortunately, happens due to the way the entire game was built (i.e., parallel lines problem).
 - agents can effectively spawn entirely surrounded by walls, leading to a “useless” episode.
 This is one of the reasons why we had to introduce a max timesteps variable for each episode.

 An exhaustive re-evaluation of the overall design, as well as a further increase with regards to the training length and the number of agents for each team is left as future work.
 With more particular regards to the latter, different algorithms and reward schemes (i.e., individual vs group-based) are to be investigated.
-While there several possible adaptations of the Q-Learning algorithm for the multi-agent domain, the one that has been used in this project can be considered relatively simple, and although it provides us with the ability to train agents that have to deal with partially observable environments, it has certain limitations.
+While there several possible adaptations of the Q-Learning algorithm for the multi-agent domain, the one that has been used in this project can be considered relatively simple, and although it provides us with the ability to train agents that have to deal with partially observable environments (Hausknecht and Stone, [2015](https://doi.org/10.48550/ARXIV.1507.06527)), it has certain limitations.
 Our agents are trained using only a limited history of states, meaning that if we would want to further increase the size of our environment, they will not be able to learn the long-term dependencies which exceed the specified history length.
 Moreover, all states are also stored in the replay memory in order to train the networks, thus drastically increasing its size and the slowness of learning.
-In this case, other approaches could be taken such as implementing a prioritised experience replay, which has shown to improve the learning process.
+In this case, other approaches could be taken such as implementing a prioritised experience replay, which has shown to improve the learning process (Schaul et al., [2015](https://doi.org/10.48550/ARXIV.1511.05952)).

 ## License